harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 2. Only adds an interceptor if one of that type doesn't already exist
 3. Makes Onward's `AddDbContext` idempotent - safe to call multiple times

-### Approach 2: Implement Deduplication (Defensive)
+### Approach 2: Use HashSet for Deduplication (Defensive)

-Even with the configuration fix, I added deduplication to make the interceptor resilient:
+Even with the configuration fix, I added defensive deduplication to make the interceptor resilient to configuration mistakes:

 ```csharp
 public class SaveChangesInterceptor<TContext> : ISaveChangesInterceptor